 Engine Light Union New Jersey

 When your car's Check Engine light illuminates your dashboard, it's usually accompanied by a sinking feeling in the pit of your stomach.
 The light could mean a costly problem, like a bad catalytic converter, or it could be something minor, like a loose gas cap.
 Maybe it's a faulty oxygen sensor or a failing ignition coil.
-But in many cases, it means that you'll be visiting the car dealer to locate the malfunction, get a car repair of some kind and get the light turned off.
+But in many cases, it means that you'll be visiting the mechanic shop to locate the malfunction, get a car repair of some kind and get the light turned off.

 Learn More: Engine Light Union New Jersey